techreturners/js_coding_exercises/docs/exercise008-bonus-activity.md

 - Objects
 and more!

-In these exercise we would like you to take a look at two new features of ES6, the Spread Operator and Optional Chaining.
+In these exercises we would like you to try some of the very latest JavaScript and have a go with Optional Chaining!

 # Task 1: The Spread Operator